India's IT Landscape — Why Now?

 - Can be issued to employees, directors (except promoters holding 10%+), and consultants

-- DPIIT startups: ESOP tax deferred to sale of shares or when employee leaves — significant cashflow benefit
+- DPIIT startups: ESOP tax deferred to sale or exit — major cashflow benefit

 STPI Scheme